 - The addition of a new, full interchange at Old Salem Road.

 - Reconstruction of the SR 265/SR 62 interchange.

 - Updates to Utica-Sellersburg Road near the new section of SR 265.

 Initial construction activity began in spring 2013, following the Indiana Finance Authority’s selection of WVB East End Partners to design, finance, build, operate and maintain the East End Crossing.
-The project is being overseen by the Indiana Department of Transportation, and will be substantially completed and open to traffic in late 2016.
+The project was overseen by the Indiana Department of Transportation, and opened to traffic December of 2016.